VuongDo92/flutter_local_notifications/README.md

 In the real world, this payload could represent the id of the item you want to display the details of.
 Once the initialisation has been done, then you can manage the displaying of notifications.

-*Notes around initialisation*: if the app had been launched by tapping on a notification created by this plugin, calling `initialize` is what will trigger the `onSelectNotification` to trigger to handle the notification that the user tapped on.
-An alternative to handling the "launch notification" is to call the `getNotificationAppLaunchDetails` method that is available in the plugin.
-This could be used, for example, to change the home route of the app for deep-linking.
-Calling `initialize` will still cause the `onSelectNotification` callback to fire for the launch notification.
-It will be up to developers to ensure that they don't process the same notification twice (e.g. by storing and comparing the notification id).

 ### Displaying a notification

 ```dart